Hazards Analysis, Code Compliance & Procedure Development

 To prevent this type of accident you should touch a conductive surface immediately BEFORE applying hand sanitizer.
 This will dissipate any built-up charge and prevent static shocks.
 Also, do not touch anything else until the alcohol from the sanitizer completely evaporates.

-Flammability and explosion data for isopropyl alcohol and a multitude of other chemicals (everything from corn dust to decamethyltetrasiloxane) can be obtained from Fauske and Associates LLC.
+Flammability and explosion data for isopropyl alcohol and a multitude of other chemicals (everything from corn dust to decamethyltetrasiloxane) can be obtained from Fauske & Associates LLC.
 For any testing inquiries or consultation please contact us to get your questions answered.

 Contact Us

-Topics: Flammability hazard, Gas & Vapor
+Topics: Flammability

 cta-bg.jpg